Every mark tells a story.

-Each section of the course takes you through experimenting and working on lots of exercises and studies to enable you to loosen up and be expressive.
-Each of the four sections finishes with more fully realised work of art that brings together all of your previous practice.
+Each lesson of the course takes you through experimenting and working on lots of exercises and studies to enable you to loosen up and be expressive.
+Each of the four lessons finishes with a more fully realised work of art that brings together all of your previous practice.

-Taking my love of mark-making as a focus we will be using our materials to discover, gather and experiment.
+Taking my love of mark making as a focus, you will use your materials to discover, gather and experiment.